10 Essential Tax Tips for Photographers

 When you turn your passion for photography into a business, you also become a business owner with tax responsibilities.
 Unlike a traditional 9-to-5 where taxes are neatly taken out of each paycheck, most photographers are self-employed.
 This means you’re in the driver’s seat, responsible for tracking your income, calculating what you owe, and making payments to the IRS on time.
 It might sound like a lot, but understanding your obligations is the first step to managing them without stress.

-Know Your Basic Tax Requirements
+Covering Your Basic Tax Responsibilities

 As a self-employed photographer, your tax situation depends on how you earn income.
 You’re responsible for paying federal income tax on your net profit—the money left over after you subtract your business expenses.
 On top of that, you’ll need to pay self-employment tax.
 This tax covers your Social Security and Medicare contributions.
 While employees split this cost with their employer, you’re responsible for the full amount, which is 15.3% of your net earnings.